OmarYarali/omaryarali.github.io/_posts/2024-12-15-Controlling-a-DC-Motor-and-RGB-LED-with-an-IR-Remote.md

 Photos are taken from Teledyne FLIR and  LYNRED.

-Light is an electromagnetic wave characterized primarily by its wavelength.
-The light spectrum is divided into segments or spectral bands.
+Light is a form of electromagnetic radiation that exhibits wave-particle duality, meaning it can behave both as a wave and as a particle (photon).
+It is characterized primarily by its wavelength and frequency.
+The electromagnetic spectrum is divided into different segments or bands, including radio waves, microwaves, infrared, visible light, ultraviolet, X-rays, and gamma rays.

 ![](assets/infrared-waves-definition-uses-examples_01001114_133518.jpg)